jdanford/cubist/TECHNICAL.md

 ## Files

-Files are split up into leaf blocks in a streaming fashion using the [FastCDC](https://github.com/nlfiedler/fastcdc-rs) v2020.
+Files are split up into leaf blocks in a streaming fashion using [FastCDC](https://github.com/nlfiedler/fastcdc-rs) v2020.
 Due to the nature of content-defined chunking, block size is specified as a range instead of a single number, which allows the algorithm to split the file at relatively consistent points, in contrast to fixed-size chunking in which any inserted or deleted data results in a completely different stream of blocks.
 Specifying `--target-block-size=<N>` will result block sizes in the range [N / 2, N * 4].

 The default block size is 1 MiB, which is selected to compress well, work well with block storage systems, and minimize the number of requests necessary to read and write large files.
 To keep block sizes consistent,